-Your dream job may be a click away — but unless you are savvy to scams that populate the internet, that dream could become a costly nightmare.
+Your dream job may be a click away — but unless you are savvy to internet scams, that dream could become a costly nightmare.

-To pursue legitimate opportunities in this chaotic marketplace of jobs, and not get sidetracked, you need to be savvy.
+To pursue legitimate opportunities in the online job marketplace and not get duped, you need to be savvy.
 You also need to learn to identify these six red flags.

-You don’t need an intermediary to find or apply for government jobs so don’t buy claims of “inside information.”
-There are no “previously withheld” federal job ads.
+You don’t need an intermediary to find or apply for government jobs, so don’t buy claims of “inside information.”

 These scammers advertise in the classified sections of newspapers or online and offer — for a fee — to help job seekers find and apply for federal and postal jobs.
 Some even try to hoodwink people by using company names that sound like federal agencies, like the “U.S. Agency for Career Advancement” or the “Postal Employment Service.”

-In another scam that could lead to identity theft, you may be asked to provide a scan of your passport or driver’s license, or your Social Security number.
-These requests are typically not legitimate until you are in the final stages of discussion with a prospective employer — typically because they want to conduct a background check.
-If you’re asked for it upfront, be very skeptical.
+In another scam that could lead to identity theft, you may be asked to provide a copy of your passport, driver’s license or Social Security card.
+These requests are typically not legitimate unless you are in the final hiring stages with a prospective employer that wants to conduct a background check or driving-record check on you.

 Red flag No. 4: The job description is vague

-Red flag No. 5: The pay is too high for the work
+Red flag No. 5: The pay is inflated

 Anyone who wants a job would be wise to use online resources.
-According to a 2015 survey by the Pew Research Center, “Among Americans who have looked for work in the last two years, 79% utilized online resources in their most recent job search and 34% say these online resources were the most important tool available to them.”
+According to a 2015 survey by the Pew Research Center, “Among Americans who have looked for work in the last two years, 79 percent utilized online resources in their most recent job search and 34 percent say these online resources were the most important tool available to them.”

 But you don’t need to go to obscure job sites.
-Even though there are certainly legitimate ads on out-of-the-way sites, you’ll have fewer headaches if you stick to the main job sites that screen advertisers.
-Here are the five most popular job hunting sites, according to EBizMBA.com:
+Even though there are certainly legitimate ads on out-of-the-way sites, you’ll have fewer headaches if you stick to major job sites.

 What is your experience job hunting online?
 Share with us in comments below or on our Facebook page.